-Thanks to everyone who completed our recent survey, which showed that 74% of respondents are against the proposal, 21% are in favour, and 5% neither for nor against.
+In 2017, Transport for London consulted on their plans for a Cycle Superhighway (CS9) from Kensington Olympia to Brentford, which would include some of its route running along Chiswick High Road.
+The Society conducted a members’ survey, which showed that 74% of respondents were against the proposal, 21% were in favour, and 5% neither for nor against.
 The responses enabled us to produce a submission to the consultation that reflected the views of the Society’s members.

 Many members suggested that the wide pavement along the A4 would be a more appropriate route for a cycle superhighway for the mass movement of commuters into and out of central London, with local measures to promote cycling within Chiswick, combined with improvements in public transport to promote switches from cars to others modes of travel.

 In early 2019, TfL published two documents: one summarising the responses they received (Responses to the Consultation) stating that overall 59% of respondents supported the plans and the other giving their response (Responses to the issues raised).

 In a nutshell, Tfl rejected all the objections made by Chiswick residents and representatives (60% of W4 respondents were opposed to the scheme) and intend, essentially, to implement CS9 as originally proposed, subject to certain small changes, and to two slightly more significant, proposed changes.
 They consulted further in relation to the latter which involved the junction at Kew Bridge and the junction at the bottom of Dukes Avenue by Our Lady of Grace and St Edward Church.
 The Society alerted all members to this consultation stage.

 TfL announced there would be no further consultation on the overall proposal, although they are to carry out “local engagement” later in the process.

 Update on the consultation